Pi Cluster Documentation

 For installing Minio S3 storage server, a VM (Ubuntu OS) hosted in Public Cloud or any linux server/VM that is not not part of the cluster can be used.

-Minio installation and configuration tasks have been automated with Ansible developing a role: ricsanfre.minio.
-This role, installs Minio Server and Minio Client and automatically create S3 buckets, and configure users and ACLs for securing the access.
+Minio installation and configuration tasks can be automated using Ansible role: ricsanfre.minio.
+This role can be used to install Minio Server and Minio Client and automate the creation of S3 buckets, users and ACLs for securing the access.

 Minio installation (baremetal server)